prisma-labs/graphql-framework-experiment/docs/guides/logger.md

 // { "context": { "user": "Toto", "foo": "foo"  }, path: ["app", "foo"], "event": "foo", ... }
 ```

 You can create child loggers recursively starting from the root logger.
 A child logger extends their parent's component path and inherits their parent's context.
-Children can add context that is visible to themselves and their descedents.
+Children can add context that is visible to themselves and their descendents.

 Child loggers are useful when you want to pass a logger to something that should be tracked as its own subsystem and/or may add context that you want isolated from the rest of the system.
 For example a classic use-case is the logger-instance-per-request pattern where a request-scoped logger is used for all logs in a request-response code path.
 This makes it much easier in production to group logs in your logging platform by request-response lifecycles.